cpuheater/representation_rl_lab/README.md

 # Applying representation learning to reinforcement learning
-Using denoising autoencoder to learn compact representations and using it to train RL agent.
+Using denoising autoencoder to learn compress representations for the purpose of using it to train RL agent.

 ## Collect data while playing Doom
 ```bash